 Unlike the duty allotted to invitees, though, property owners do not have to inspect the premises and eradicate ordinary hazards.
 However, they must have a reasonable knowledge of the danger likely to cause injury.

 An injured party can demonstrate a property owner’s knowledge in the following ways:

-- Proof of prior incidents concerning the same unsafe condition
+- Proof of prior incidents concerning the same unsafe condition.

-- Proof that the property owner attempted to remedy the unsafe condition but failed to do so completely
+- Proof that the property owner attempted to remedy the unsafe condition but failed to do so completely.

-Additionally, if a property owner is aware of a propensity for trespassers, they cannot intentionally cause injury to the non-visitors by way of unsafe conditions or gross negligence.
+Additionally, if a property owner is aware of a potential for trespassers, they cannot intentionally cause injury to non-visitors by way of unsafe conditions or gross negligence.
 The law defines gross negligence as an act or failure to act that constitutes a high degree of indifference to risk or human safety.

 - The owner created or maintained an unsafe condition.